-In Islam marriage is considered both social and legal agreement.
-Marriage contract is signed by bride and groom in the presence of imam or trusted community person who is familiar with the Islamic laws of marriage.
-The process of signing the marriage contract is private, and involves only the families of the bride and groom.
+In Islam marriage is considered both a social and legal agreement.
+The marriage contract is signed by the bride and groom in the presence of an imam who is familiar with the Islamic laws of marriage.
+But the process of signing the marriage contract is private and includes the families of the bride and groom.

 Conditions of Marriage Contract

-Under Islamic law, following conditions must be upheld in order to recognize.
+Under Islamic law, the following conditions must be upheld in order to recognize.

-The bride and the groom consent to the marriage, both verbally and in written.
+The bride and groom’s consent to the marriage is important, both verbally and written.
 This starts through a formal proposal of marriage (ijab) and acceptance of the proposal (qabul).
-The bride is usually represented by her Wali in the contract.
-And The bride must express her willingness to enter into marriage.
+The bride is usually represented by her Wali and The bride must express her will as well.

-Mahr is often translated as “dowry” but it is bride’s gift.
-It is bride’s gift from groom which remains her property as a security in the marriage.
+Mahr is often translated as “dowry” but it is the bride’s gift.
+It is the bride’s gift from the groom.
+Mehr remains her property as security in the marriage.
 The mahr can be cash, jewelry, property, or any other valuable asset.
-At the time of marriage either full payment or an agreed-upon payment is required.
+At the time of marriage, either full payment or half payment is required.

 To verify the contract two adult witnesses are important.